Educational Activity for Your Summer Trip

 Also, make sure to stop by and see Sweet Pea before you leave.
 She is a non-releasable green sea turtle at the Center.
 Sweet Pea was rescued from a fishing line in 2016 from Ono Island in Orange Beach, Alabama.
 The Gulfarium on Okaloosa Island was her home during the first year and a half of her rehabilitation.
 Now she resides in the Conversation Center.
 The Florida Fish and Wildlife Commission deemed her non-releasable because she is unable to swim through currents or strong water flows.
 She is now happy as can be in her 15,000-gallon saltwater pool.

 Looking for more family-friendly activities in Navarre Beach, FL?
-Visit our Navarre Beach Gulf Coast Guide to start planning!
+Visit our Gulf Coast Blog to start planning!